ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 *Non-normative examples are [libp2p](#libp2p) or distributed hash tables [[DHT]](#dht).*

-[[R312]](#r312) Testability: An example of BPI Storage that allows for locating other data peer and data objects is the open-source protocol [Interplenetary File System (IPFS)](https://github.com/ipfs/kubo) with its complete test suite.
+[[R312]](#r312) Testability: An example of BPI Storage that allows for locating other data peer and data objects is the open-source protocol [Interplenetary File System (IPFS)](https://github.com/ipfs/kubo) with its complete testsuite.
 Therefore, the requirement is testable.

 #### **[R313]**
 BPI Storage  MUST support a Network Protocol that handles: